plasma-group/pigi/packages/docs/src/spec/src/05-client-architecture/introduction.rst

 RpcClient
 =========
-`RpcClient`_ handles interactions with other clients and with the operator.
+`RpcClient`_ handles interactions with other clients and with the aggregator.

 StateDB
 =======